blue-yonder/postgraas_server/docs/index.rst

     rst-files in ``docs`` and adding them to the `toctree
     <http://sphinx-doc.org/markup/toctree.html>`_ below.
 Use then
     `references <http://sphinx-doc.org/markup/inline.html>`__ in order to link
-    them from this page.
+    them from this page, e.g. :ref:`authors <authors>` and :ref:`changes`.
     It is also possible to refer to the documentation of other Python packages with the `Python domain syntax
     <http://sphinx-doc.org/domains.html#the-python-domain>`__.
 By default you
     can reference the documentation of `Sphinx <http://sphinx.pocoo.org>`__, `Python <http://docs.python.org/>`__, `matplotlib